SuperCowPowers/zat/README.rst

 **Bro Analysis Tools**

-The BAT Python package supports the processing and analysis of Bro IDS data with Pandas, scikit-learn, and Spark
+The BAT Python package supports the processing and analysis of Bro data with Pandas, scikit-learn, and Spark

 Why BAT?
 --------
-Bro IDS already has a flexible, powerful scripting language why should I use BAT?
+Bro already has a flexible, powerful scripting language why should I use BAT?

-**Offloading:** Running complex tasks like statistics, state machines, machine learning, etc.. should be offloaded from Bro IDS so that Bro can focus on the efficient processing of high volume network traffic.
+**Offloading:** Running complex tasks like statistics, state machines, machine learning, etc.. should be offloaded from Bro so that Bro can focus on the efficient processing of high volume network traffic.

-**Data Analysis:** We have a large set of support classes that help bridge from raw Bro IDS data to packages like Pandas, scikit-learn, and Spark.
+**Data Analysis:** We have a large set of support classes that help bridge from raw Bro data to packages like Pandas, scikit-learn, and Spark.
 We also have example notebooks that show step-by-step how to get from here to there.